Texas Children's Houston Open

 Field: 144 PGA Tour professionals

-Key spring event on PGA Tour schedule.
+Key spring 'Texas Swing' event on PGA Tour schedule.

 2026 Texas Children's Houston Open